 - A. Local committees are expected to require apprentices and their employers to keep the committee informed of the progress of each apprentice.
 This information must be provided so the committee can review the apprentices' progress at least once annually. - (1) The first such review of an apprentice shall be done in person prior to the expiration of the probationary period. - (2) The BAS, the employer of record, and/or the applicable area local apprenticeship committee must be provided with timely reports on attendance, progress, and grades on each apprentice.
 Local committees shall make arrangements with the school that provides related instruction to receive grades and/or progress reports on each apprentice so these records can become a part of each apprentice's review. - B. Local committees are required to maintain a current "apprentice work record" system so that the committee can get feedback from each apprentice as to the type of work experience they are receiving and the hours of school they are attending.
-These records are required to be submitted at least monthly. - C. Local committees shall maintain an apprentice evaluation system so that the committee can get regular feedback from the employers on each apprentice's progress.
-These reports should be received prior to each apprentice's review. - D. A summary of each apprentice's review shall be made in writing to the apprentice and where deficiencies exist, a clear defined goal set for correction of the deficiencies and an indication of the penalty (i.e. cancellation) if the goals are not met. - E. Within a reasonable period of time before expiration of the apprenticeship, the local committee shall review the apprentice in person by a final review or examination. - (1) If the apprentice successfully completes such review or examination, the committee shall recommend to the BAS that a Certificate of Completion be granted by the BAS.
+These records are required to be submitted at least monthly.

+It is required that Local Committees maintain an "Apprentice Record System" so the committee can get regular feedback from each apprentice.